jan-leila/nix-config-mirror/README.md

 ## New Features
 - GNOME default monitors per hardware configuration?
 - stop nas from sleeping
-- VS code extensions should be installed declaratively
 - Flake templates
 - Docker parity with existing NAS on defiant
 - NFS on defiant